 Your new hot tub has our water purification system factory installed that will begin disinfecting your water instantly.
 CLEARRAY Water Purification System is exclusive technology utilizing natural ultraviolet technology to sanitize your water, disinfecting bacteria, viruses, and algae in portable hot tubs.
-The ultraviolet light otherwise known as UV-C or germicidal light inactivates the microorganisms by disrupting the DNA so that it cannot reproduce and is considered lifeless.
+The ultraviolet light otherwise known as UV-C or germicidal light inactivates the microorganisms by disrupting the DNA so that it cannot reproduct the power supply for the purification.

+microorganisms by disrupting the DNA so that it cannot reproduce and is considered lifeless.
 The ballast is the power supply for the purification system.
 The "Power On" (red color) indicating incoming power and the "Lamp On" (green color) indicating the system is properly working.
 CLEARRAY is standard for all models.